ARTERIOSCLEROSIS AND ATHEROSCLEROSIS

 Statin drugs.
 These are among the worst drugs!
 Millions of people take them.
 One of the adverse effects is actually heart attacks!

 We believe they should never be used.
 For mild elevation of cholesterol, up to about 250 mg/dl, studies show that no treatment is better than drug treatment.
 Serum cholesterol is a stress indicator.
 Lowering it too much is actually harmful because it is needed make stress hormones.

 If one wants to lower cholesterol, one can use red rice yeast.
 It contains compounds similar to those in statin drugs, and does not cause the adverse effects caused by statin drugs of muscle weakness and other serious problems.
 For more details, read Cholesterolphobia.

 OTHER ARTICLES ABOUT CARDIOVASCULAR CONDITIONS

-There are numerous articles about cardiovascular health conditions on this website.
-They are available by clicking here.
+There are several other articles about cardiovascular health on this website.
+To view them, click here.